Detection Boundaries for Panel Slope Homogeneity Tests Under Small-Group Heterogeneity

 where $\lambda_2\neq0$ is a $K\times 1$ vector, and $\{G_1,G_2\}$ form a partition of $\mathcal{N}$.
 The number of individuals in each group is

 where $M\to\infty$ as $N\to\infty$ and $\gamma=\gamma(N,T,M)$ diverges with $N$, $T$, and $M$.

 Allowing the scaling factor $\gamma$ to depend on $M$ as well as on $N$ and $T$ reflects that our proposed local alternatives control for both the slope difference and the size of the heterogeneous group.
-This extension is essential: the relative magnitude of $M$ with respect to $N$ and $T$ is crucial in determining when and why slope homogeneity tests can detect group-based heterogeneity.
+This extension is essential: the relative magnitude of $M$ with respect to $N$ and $T$ determines when slope homogeneity tests can detect group-based heterogeneity.
 Theorem \ref{theorem:Tlarge} formalizes this statement.

 \begin{theorem} Under Assumptions \ref{Ass1}, \ref{Ass2}, and $H_{1,n}$, as $M,N,T\to\infty$ and $M/N\to {m_0} \in [0,1)$, the following holds: \begin{description} \item[(PY test)] Additionally assume $\E{\epsilon _{it}^{9}|x_i}<C<\infty$ and $\sqrt{N}/T^2\to 0$, then,